 The city’s central avenue, known in the Nahuatl language as Miccoatli, or Avenue of the dead, runs along an impressive ceremonial center featuring several of Teotihuacán’s largest structures, with the Pyramid of the Sun at its east.

-In recent years there has been increasing concern that illegal construction and encroachment onto the grounds of Teotihuacán is putting the ancient city in danger.
+In recent years, there has been increasing concern that illegal construction and encroachment onto the grounds of Teotihuacán are putting the ancient city in danger.

 IF YOU GO